angular/angular/aio/content/guide/service-worker-config.md

 ### `updateMode`

-For resources already in the cache, the `updateMode` determines the caching behavior when a new version of the app is discovered.
+For resources already in the cache, the `updateMode` determines the caching behavior when a new version of the application is discovered.
 Any resources in the group that have changed since the previous version are updated in accordance with `updateMode`.

 * `prefetch` tells the service worker to download and cache the changed resources immediately.